 When electrical power loss occurs within a hospital, the effect can be immediate and tremendous.
 Countless systems are dependent on electricity to function—lighting, critical medical equipment, computers, elevators, air conditioning, and so on.
-And though hospitals have backup generators to protect them from this, there is much to be considered to ensure they will function properly in the time of need.
+And although hospitals have backup generators to protect them from this, there is much to be considered to ensure they will function properly in time of need.

 The Joint Commission requires that emergency power is supplied to areas in which loss of power could result in harm to the patient, but it does not specify where generators should be placed.
 The best location for a generator is dependent on the area in which the hospital resides and what weather risks are most likely.

 Facilities in flood-prone areas should not have a generator in the basement, and Tornado Alley hospitals should not place their generators on the highest level.
 Your hospital’s Hazard Vulnerability Assessment (HVA) should help guide you in choosing the best location.
 If feasible, having multiple generators in different areas of the building is ideal.